AdamSabry1233/Scientific-Plot-Understanding/README.md

 Used to verify correctness of generated labels and YOLO outputs

-Goal
+Project Goal

 Build a fully automated system that turns scientific plot images into:

-Structured numeric data
+📈 Structured numeric data

-Interpretable insights
+🧠 Interpretable insights

-Machine-readable understanding
+🤖 Machine-readable understanding